todar/VBA-Style-Guide/README.md

     ```

   <a name="descriptive--comment"></a><a name="4.3"></a>
   - [4.3](#descriptive--comment) Notes should be clear and full sentences.
-Explain anything that doesn't immediatly make sence from the code.
+Explain anything that doesn't immediately make sense from the code.
     ```vb
     'Need to check to make sure there are records to pull from.
     If rs.BOF Or rs.EOF Then